STU/QCD Correspondence: Hydrodynamics

 where $r_{h}=\frac{1}{2}\,\sqrt {-2\,q+2\,\sqrt {{q}^{2}+8\ \mu}}$.
 In the Fig. 4 we draw shear viscosity in terms of the black hole charge.
 The Fig. 4 shows that the shear viscosity of the $\mathcal{N}=2$ plasma, dual of one-charged black hole, decreased by increasing the black hole charge.
 In that case thermodynamical stability let us to choose $q<1.6$.
-So, the shear viscosity never vanishes.\\ In the second case we assume $q_{1}=q_{2}=q, q_{3}=0$.
-In that case we have,
+So, the shear viscosity never vanishes.

-where $r_{h}=\sqrt{-q+\sqrt{2\mu}}$.
-We give plot of the shear viscosity as a function of black hole charge in the Fig. 5.